DeveloperLx/Android-Development-Tutorials-translation/Android Fragments Tutorial An Introduction.md

             <code>
                 DialogFragment
             </code>
-            instead of a plain old dialog or
+            instead of a plain vanilla dialog or
             <code>
                 AlertDialog
             </code>
             .
         </li>
         <li>
-            Playing with how fragments interact with other parts of the activity, like the app bar.
+            Playing with how fragments interact with other parts of an Activity, like the app bar.
         </li>
         <li>
             Creating adaptive UIs with fragments.
 In fact, you should run through